Longest courses in the world

 It makes sense that the longest golf course in the world would be at elevation, so it shouldn't be too surprising that no. 1 on the list is in the Himalayas of China.
 Jade Dragon Snow Mountain Golf Club sits at 10,800 feet and it's actually in a valley, facing Jade Dragon Snow Mountain, which is 18,360 feet high.
 Designed by Robin Nelson and Neil Haworth, the course is located in the Yunnan Province of China near Lijiang.
 The longest hole is the fifth, a 711-yard par 5, and the air is so thin, oxygen is provided in the golf carts.

-Probably better known for its par-3 Extreme 19th hole, the Legend Golf & Safari Signature Course is pretty cool in its own right.
+Probably better known for its par-3 Extreme 19th hole that is supposed to be reopening after a pandemic closure, the Legend Golf & Safari Signature Course is pretty cool in its own right.
 Not only is it nearly 8,500 yards, making it the second-longest course in the world, but also a different big-name golfer or designer designed each of the holes, many from South Africa.
 (Retief Goosen designed the 18th, for example.)
 Most of the holes feature elevated tees, but none so elevated as the auxiliary par-3 hole.
 The tee is only accessible via helicopter (which will cost more than $200 extra to play) and the tee shot is to a green shaped like Africa some 1,200 feet below.

 Just slightly shorter than Legend Signature Course, the Gary Player-designed Blair Atholl Golf Course is part of a private development just outside Johannesburg.
 The course, which opened in 2007, has several holes that run along the Crocodile River, plus it provides views of the Magaliesburg mountains, the oldest mountain range in the world.
 There aren't any ridiculously long holes, but there are five par 5s and two of them are more than 600 yards.